All Episodes

 I think that one is like kind of a, you know, a little bit.

-Okay, but that was too affected.
+Okay, but that it probably is too effective.

-Was probably not trolling us.
+Good morning America was probably not trolling us.

-So how about let's do 425?
+So how about let's do 425.

-Now, in one ad, the blonde-haired blue-eyed actress talks about jeans as in DNA being passed down from her parents.
+Now in one ad, the blonde haired blue eyed actress talks about jeans as in DNA being passed down from her parents.

 The play on words is being compared to Nazi propaganda with racial undertones.

-The American eugenics movement in its prime between like 1900 and 1940 weaponized the idea of good genes just to justify white supremacism.
+The American Eugenics Movement in its prime between like 1900 and 1940, weaponized the idea of good genes just to justify white supremacism.

 Despite that backlash, American Eagle stock has been soaring.